-If a manager continues to micromanage their staff, failing to see the abyss before them, it won’t be long before overall productivity and quality drops.
+If a manager continues to micromanage their staff, failing to see the abyss before them, it won’t be long before overall productivity and quality drop.
 The negative effects of micromanagement spread very quickly, attacking every cell of the business.

 10 negative effects of micromanagement